daoo/polhemthegame/readme.md

 Java 7 exclusive features.

 For building the data zip you need _unzip_ and _gimp_.
-For zipping and generating the archive and building png files from xcf files.
+For zipping and generating the archive and building PNG files from XCF files.

 To build everything you could try running _make all_.
 It might work, though I've not made any effort to make the Makefile cross platform.